 Predator Species May Migrate

 A separate effect of these predators’ struggles would be that they may migrate.
-When prey is scarce in a certain area, predators which are smart enough will move on.
+When prey is scarce in a certain area, predators that are smart enough will move on.

 This would cause all sorts of problems.
 For a start, prey animals in another area would now be under enormous pressure.
 Their numbers may start to decline too as a new predator is added to their food web.